 Royal Jade in Kolkata serving Tangra-style Indianized Chinese cuisine for few years.
-Located outside the Chinatown area at Kasba, the place has its cult following among Chinese cuisine lovers.
-They have recently introduced customized pork dishes, which do not exist on the regular menu.
+Apart from located outside the Chinatown area at Kasba, the place has its cult following among Chinese cuisine lovers.
+Besides, they have recently introduced customized pork dishes, which do not exist on the regular menu.

-Royal Jade restaurant is tucked away on the first floor of a building located on the Ruby connector main road.
-The outlet was always on my sight while I was plying to and fro on the Ruby connector, but I never got the chance to pay a visit.
+Royal Jade restaurant in Kolkata is tucked away on the first floor of a building located on the Ruby connector main road.
+Although, the outlet was always in my sight while I was plying to and fro on the Ruby connector.
+But I never got the chance to pay a visit.
 Lately, I have seen a post of fluffy baos on social media and quickly reached Micheal, the outlet partner.
-Micheal also suggested to check out some of his newly created pork menus; I am glad that I did listen to him.
-To reach Micheal, one can WhatsApp him at +91 9831068845.
+Further, Micheal also suggested checking out some of his newly created pork menus.
+I am glad to listen to him.

 Char Siu Bao or Chinese steamed barbeque pork buns are soft and fluffy bread silky smooth on the surface.
-Piggy Baos like char siu baos are pillow soft steamed buns shaped into little piglets with carefully tinted dough filled with a crimson red savory saucy pork filling.
-The buns crack open on revealing the goodness of sweet and rich flavor of the barbecued pork.
+Evidently, like char siu bao, Piggy Bao is pillow-soft steamed buns shaped into little piglets with carefully tinted dough filled with a crimson red savory saucy pork filling.
+For this reason, the buns crack open on revealing the goodness of sweet and rich flavor of the barbecued pork.

-Chili Pork is a quintessential starter for pork lovers.
-It is dry and double-cooked pork lean meat slices cooked with fat – it is simply divine!
-Meat slices are stir-fried on high flame with rice wine, onion, green chili and bell pepper.
-The chili pork can be a standalone dish, or enjoy its greasiness with fried rice.
+Chilli Pork is a quintessential starter for pork lovers.
+At Royal Jade, it is dry and double-cooked pork lean meat slices cooked with fat.
+Hence it is simply divine!
+Further, the meat slices are stir-fried on high flame with rice wine, onion, green chilli, and bell pepper.
+Additionally, chilli pork can be a standalone dish or enjoy its greasiness with fried rice.

-Those who do not eat pork will find Chili Garlic Pepper Chicken as extremely addictive.
+Again who do not eat pork will find Chilli Garlic Pepper Chicken extremely addictive.
 Bite-size boneless chicken marinated in oriental sauces and is deep-fried until crispy outside and moist inside.
 Finally tossed with loads of garlic flakes, diced deseeded green chilis, and freshly ground black pepper.
-I have no shame to say this is my best companion with my favorite poison.
+Clearly the best companion with my favorite poison.

 Mun Tofu is a slow-cooked pork dish.
 It has braised pork belly cubes cooked with tofu and wood ear mushroom (black fungus).
-The sauce is fragrant and gets a silky smooth texture.
-It is not spicy, but very light in taste that goes perfectly with spicy rice or noodles.
+Undoubtedly the sauce is fragrant and gets a silky smooth texture.
+It is not spicy but very light in taste that goes perfectly with spicy rice or noodles.
 I believe this dish is a revelation.

-If you don’t eat pork, then Kung Pao Chicken is an option – flavorful preparation in a sweet and spicy sauce.
+Of course, if you don’t eat pork, then Kung Pao Chicken is an option.
+Flavorful preparation in a sweet and spicy sauce.
 The sauce texture is slightly thick and silky, coating each piece of chicken.
 The tender chicken is stir-fried with crispy bell peppers and topped with peanuts for some extra crunch.
-The red chilies add zing to the sauce.
+I think the red chilies add zing to the sauce.

-Sichuan Fried Rice is a balanced spicy main coarse.
-Long grain rice stir-fried with meat and schezwan sauce.
+Sichuan Fried Rice is a balanced spicy main course.
+For instance, long-grain rice stir-fried with meat and schezwan sauce.
 Rice tossed in a big wok on a high flame, which absorbs the smoky flavor, toasted at the edges of every grain, and tastes even better.
-Can you feel the wok hay?
-The topping of scallions adds a fresh green element.
+Besides, can you feel the wok hay?
+Moreover, the topping of scallions adds a fresh green element.

 Reach me at email: email@example.com | Whatsapp: 9051166700